appleseed05/azure-lab-all/README.md

 # Requirement:
-The script in this repo needs to be run on a machine with following software installed:
+The project in this repo needs to be run on a machine with following software installed:
 * Git
 * Terraform
 * Azure subscription (subscription ID and tenant ID)